george-studenko/100_Days_of_ML_Code/content/Jobs-in-Computer-Vision.md

 You can work on projects with gadgets like the AWS Deeplens or if you are into hardware why not try something with the Goole AIY Vision Kit.
 Maybe buy a Raspbery Pi and some servos and do your own miniature Self-driving car!, document the process and share it online!

+Attend to events like meetups, conferences or study groups related to Computer Vision, Deep Learning and related fields, good old in-person networking will definitely increase your chances or getting a job in the industry!

+I have also saw mobile developers who are working with computer vision optimized for mobiles (iOS/Android), which means the algorithms used must be really optimized to run fast on mobilde devices and avoid draining the battery.

+So be creative, see on what fields computer vision can be applied, cross check your current skills with computer vision and see if you can find a good match.

 ## How do I search for computer vision jobs?

 While searching for "Computer Vision jobs" might give some results, chances are there are a lot more offers that you won't find with these keywords.